NoFussComputing/ansible_collection_phpipam_scan_agent/docs/projects/ansible/collection/phpipam_scan_agent/scanner.md

   http_port: 5000                    # Optional, Integer. http port to connect to the server.
   http_server: http://127.0.0.1      # Optional, Integer. url with protocol of the Scan Server to connect to.
-  auth_token:                 # Optional, String.
-The Scan-Agent server authentication token.
+  ca_path:                           # Optional, String.
+PEM formatted file that contains a CA certificate to be used for validation

   cache_expire_time: 1800            # Optional, Integer.
 Time in seconds to expire the phpIPAM cache.
   epoch_time_offset: 0               # optional, int.
 Value in seconds to offset the time